Define attribute keys

 from datetime import timedelta

-description="Attribute key for analyzing user behavior patterns across different platforms",
+description="Attribute key for analyzing behavior by customer tier",

 owner="analytics-team@company.com",